Blog

 2. to determine and verify the clinical benefit of a product as claimed by its manufacturer;

-3. to establish and verify the clinical safety of the device and to determine any undesirable side effects of the device that may occur under normal conditions of use and to assess whether these represent acceptable risks compared to the benefits provided by the device.
+3. to establish and verify the clinical safety of the product and to determine any undesirable side effects of the product that may occur under normal conditions of use, and to assess whether these represent acceptable risks compared to the benefits provided by the product.

-Table 2: Objectives and timing of clinical trials to demonstrate product conformity
+Table 2: Aims and timing of clinical trials to demonstrate product conformity

-2. In order to protect the rights, safety, dignity and well-being of subjects and to ensure compliance with scientific and ethical principles in clinical trials not carried out for any of the purposes referred to in Article 62(1), each Member State concerned shall: determine appropriate additional requirements for these tests.
+2. In order to protect the rights, safety, dignity and welfare of trial participants and to ensure compliance with scientific and ethical principles in clinical trials not carried out for one of the purposes referred to in Article 62(1), each Member State concerned shall lay down appropriate additional requirements for such trials.

-And the MPEUAnpG, which comes into force with the MDR, also provides a definition for other clinical trials under Section 3 Sentence 4 Definitions:
+And the MPEUAnpG, which comes into force with the MDR, also provides a definition for other clinical investigations under § 3 sentence 4 Definitions:

 "[...] a clinical trial that

-1. not part of a systematic and planned product development process or product observation of a current or future manufacturer,
+1. not part of a systematic and planned process for product development or product monitoring by a current or future manufacturer,

-2. carried out with the aim of proving the conformity of a product with the requirements of Regulation (EU) 2017/745,
+2. carried with the aim of demonstrating the conformity of a product with the requirements of Regulation (EU) 2017/745,

 3. serves to answer scientific or other questions and

-4. takes place outside of a clinical development plan in accordance with Annex XIV Part A Number 1 Letter a of Regulation (EU) 2017/745."
+4. outside of a clinical development plan as defined in Annex XIV Part A point 1 letter a of Regulation (EU) 2017/745."

 Table 3: Other clinical trials

-The appropriate study format therefore clearly results from the objective of the clinical trial and the development status of the product to be used.
+Thus, the appropriate study format clearly results from the objective of the clinical trial and the stage of development of the product to be used.

-Therefore, if safety and performance data are to be collected that are used to assess the conformity of an existing prototype (ie the product must also be in an appropriately mature state), the MPG/MDR legal framework applies and a clinical trial must be carried out in accordance with MPKPV/MDR Article 62 are carried out.
+Therefore, if safety and performance data are to be collected for the purpose of conformity assessment of an existing prototype (i.e., the product must also be in a sufficiently mature state), the MPG/MDR legal framework applies and a clinical investigation must be carried out in accordance with MPKPV/MDR Article 62.

-On the other hand, if the product is still in an early research stage as a pre-prototype and first of all requires proof of the functionality and usefulness of the underlying concept, initial evidence of the effectiveness of the new process and the feasibility of a subsequent clinical intervention study should therefore be provided is not an MPG study (MDR Article 62), and clinical application does not take place in accordance with the MPKPV.
-The relevant requirements are described in the following chapter “Conducting a feasibility study”.
+If, however, the product is still in an early research stage as a pre-prototype and first requires proof of the functionality and rationale of the underlying concept, and therefore initial evidence of the effectiveness of the new procedure as well as verification of the feasibility of a potentially subsequent clinical intervention study is to be provided, then this is not, in essence, a medical device study (MDR Article 62), and clinical application is also not carried out in accordance with the Medical Devices Clinical Trials Ordinance (MPKPV).
+The applicable requirements are described in the following chapter "Conducting a Feasibility Study".

-Other clinical trials are regulated in Article 82 of the MDR and in Chapter 4, Subsection 2, § 47 to § 61 of the MPEUAnpG (Medical Devices EU Adaptation Act).
+Other clinical investigations are regulated in Article 82 of the MDR and in Chapter 4, Subsection 2, Sections 47 to 61 of the MPEUAnpG (Medical Devices EU Adaptation Act).

-Another clinical test is always carried out when it is not intended to evaluate the performance and safety of the medical device.
-Rather, the focus is on answering scientific or other questions and this can be the case at all times in the “product life cycle”, even before the actual product (i.e. prototype, demonstrator).
-It may therefore also be the case that “ the other clinical trial is carried out within the scope of the intended purpose covered by the CE marking ” and therefore, it would be about performance/safety and/or benefit in relation to a PMCF study or clinical trial on products that bear the CE marking would be in accordance with Article 74 of the MDR.
+Other clinical investigations are always conducted when the focus is not on evaluating the performance and safety of the medical device.
+Instead, the focus is on answering scientific or other questions, and this can occur at any stage of the product lifecycle, even before the actual product (e.g., prototype, demonstrator).
+Therefore, it is entirely possible that " other clinical investigations are conducted within the scope of the intended purpose covered by the CE marking, " and thus, if the investigation were concerned with performance/safety and/or benefit, it would be a PMCF study or clinical investigation for products bearing the CE marking, according to Article 74 of the MDR.

 3.3 Conducting a feasibility study

-The other clinical examination is part of the collection of experience through various procedures for the additional acquisition of knowledge and improvement of specific methods.
-At the very beginning of such developments, for example, there is an idea that must first be tested for its feasibility, which is usually done within animal models (in vivo studies).
-In one of these testing phases, initial improvements and adjustments to the original idea take place, which are then tested on animal models.
-The implementation phase of the idea can include several cycles.
-The transition to a feasibility study occurs when there is evidence that the idea contributes to improving medical care (Kohnen, 2011).
+Other clinical trials are integrated into the process of gathering experience through various procedures for expanding knowledge and improving specific methods.
+At the very beginning of such developments, for example, is the idea, which must first be tested for its feasibility, usually within animal models (in vivo studies).
+In one of these testing phases, initial improvements and adaptations of the original idea take place, which are then tested again in the animal model.
+Thus, the realization phase of the idea can comprise several cycles.
+The transition to a feasibility study occurs when there is evidence that the idea contributes to an improvement in medical care (Kohnen, 2011).

-Figure 2: Gaining knowledge in the empirical science of medicine.
+Figure 2: Knowledge acquisition in the empirical science of medicine.
 (Kohnen, 2011)

-The aim of such other clinical trials on humans is to provide initial evidence on the effectiveness of a procedure and to examine the feasibility of a possible subsequent clinical intervention study.
+The aim of such a clinical trial in humans is to provide initial evidence of the effectiveness of a procedure and to verify the feasibility of a possible subsequent clinical intervention study.

-If such other clinical trials were not taken into account in the MPG, the MDR now provides a clear definition in Article 82 (see above) and gives clear requirements for this form of clinical trial:
+While such other clinical investigations were not considered in the MPG, the MDR now provides a clear definition in Article 82 (see above) and sets out unambiguous requirements for this form of clinical investigation:

-The commissioning of a product is not a legal vacuum, but is subject to extensive safety tests (technical safety, electrical safety, biological safety and standard compliance tests), the so-called “basic requirements” (Appendix I MDD) or “basic safety and performance requirements” (Appendix I MDR) , which must be verified by independent third parties.
-In addition, a comprehensive risk analysis must be presented and an ethically justifiable benefit-risk balance must be present.
+The commissioning of a product is not a legal vacuum, but is subject to extensive safety checks (technical safety, electrical safety, biological safety, and compliance with standards), the so-called "essential requirements" (Annex I MDD) or "essential safety and performance requirements" (Annex I MDR), which must be verified by independent third parties.
+Furthermore, a comprehensive risk analysis and an ethically sound benefit-risk assessment must be submitted.

 This also follows from Article 82 MDR with reference to Article 62 paragraph 4 letter l:

-(4) A clinical trial in accordance with paragraph 1 can only be carried out if all of the following conditions are met: […]
+(4) A clinical trial pursuant to paragraph 1 may only be carried out if all of the following conditions are met: […]

-(l) the investigational device or devices concerned comply with the essential safety and performance requirements set out in Annex I, with the exception of the points covered by the clinical trial; With regard to these points, all precautionary measures have been taken to protect the health and safety of the test participants.
-This includes, where appropriate, technical and biological safety tests and a pre-clinical assessment as well as provisions in the area of workplace safety and accident prevention, taking into account the latest knowledge .“
+(l) The investigational product(s) in question complies(s) with the essential safety and performance requirements set out in Annex I, with the exception of those points that are the subject of the clinical investigation; with regard to these points, all necessary precautions have been taken to protect the health and safety of the trial participants.
+This includes, where appropriate, technical and biological safety checks and a preclinical evaluation, as well as provisions relating to occupational safety and accident prevention, taking into account the latest state of knowledge.“

-Since the other clinical trials are research projects that are part of basic medical research on humans, the general legal regulations and guidelines within medical research also apply.
-This applies to all other clinical trials, regardless of when they are carried out.
-To protect patients, users and third parties, a wide variety of requirements must be taken into account.
-This includes the
+Since other clinical trials are research projects that fall under the umbrella of basic medical research on humans, the general legal regulations and guidelines for medical research also apply.
+This applies to all other clinical trials, regardless of when they are conducted.
+Various requirements must be considered to protect patients, users, and third parties.
+These include the

 • Declaration of Helsinki in its current version.

-This means that the ethical standards of medical research on humans are taken into account.
+This ensures compliance with the ethical standards of medical research involving human subjects.
 Particular attention should be paid to the following points within the project:

-3. The well-being of the “test subject” is put before the interests of science
+3. The well-being of the "test subject" is placed above the interests of science

-4. Obtaining a positive vote from the responsible ethics committee This was included in the MDR in Article 82 as follows:
+4. Obtaining a positive opinion from the relevant ethics committee.
+This was included in the MDR in Article 82 as follows:

 This means in particular:

-Clinical trials are designed and conducted in such a way that the protection of the rights, safety, dignity and well-being of the subjects taking part in the trial is guaranteed and takes precedence over all other interests and that the clinical data obtained are scientifically sound, reliable and sound.
+Clinical trials are designed and conducted in such a way as to ensure the protection of the rights, safety, dignity and well-being of the trial participants, which takes precedence over all other interests, and that the clinical data obtained are scientifically sound, reliable and robust.

-A clinical trial in accordance with paragraph 1 can only be carried out if all of the following conditions are met: […]
+A clinical trial pursuant to paragraph 1 may only be carried out if all of the following conditions are met: […]

-(b) an ethics committee established under national law has not issued a negative opinion with regard to the clinical trial, which is valid for the entire territory of the Member State concerned under the national law of the Member State concerned;
+b) an ethics committee established under national law has not issued an adverse opinion regarding the clinical trial, which is valid under the national law of the Member State concerned for its entire territory;

-(d) vulnerable populations and subjects shall be adequately protected in accordance with Articles 64 to 68;
+d) Vulnerable population groups and examination candidates shall be adequately protected in accordance with Articles 64 to 68;

-(f) the subject or, if the subject is unable to give informed consent, his or her legal representative has given informed consent in accordance with Article 63;
+(f) the candidate or — if the candidate is unable to give informed consent — his or her legal representative has given informed consent in accordance with Article 63;

-h) the examinee's right to physical and mental integrity, privacy and protection of his or her personal data in accordance with Directive 95/46/EC is safeguarded.“
+h) the examinee's right to physical and mental integrity, privacy and protection of his or her personal data in accordance with Directive 95/46/EC remains protected.“

-Subsection 2 with §§ 47 ff in the MPEUAnpG is dedicated to the topic of other clinical trials (requirements, procedures at the ethics committee, etc.) and provides clear national regulations on this.
+Subsection 2 with §§ 47 ff in the MPEUAnpG is dedicated to the topic of other clinical trials (requirements, procedures at the ethics committee, etc.) and provides clear national regulations on this subject.

-It is also advisable to consider the application of ISO 14155 for the uniform implementation of a study with medical devices.
-Although the standard is aimed at clinical testing of medical devices and therefore does not correspond to the intention of a feasibility study, many of the contents can still be applied due to their usefulness.
-Within the standard, ethical principles have a primary position and Chapter 4 is dedicated to “Ethical Considerations”.
-Since it is important to protect the safety and well-being of the study participant in accordance with the Declaration of Helsinki (subject insurance, supplementary health care), the standard provides good further assistance in this regard.
+Furthermore, it is recommended to consider the application of ISO 14155 for the standardized conduct of studies involving medical devices.
+While the standard focuses on clinical trials of medical devices and thus does not correspond to the intent of a feasibility study, much of its content can still be applied due to its relevance.
+Within the standard, ethical principles hold a prominent position, and Chapter 4 is dedicated to "Ethical Considerations."
+Since it is essential to protect the safety and well-being of study participants in accordance with the Declaration of Helsinki (participant insurance, supplementary healthcare), the standard provides valuable guidance in this regard.

-The benefit-risk assessment and the justification of a “clinical trial” also play an important role.
-According to MDR and MPEUAnpG, ethical and safety-related requirements are to be viewed as binding.
+Furthermore, the benefit-risk assessment and the justification for a "clinical trial" play a crucial role.
+According to the MDR and MPEUAnpG, ethical and safety-related requirements are considered binding.

-For this purpose, ISO 14155 also equates the terms “clinical trial” and “clinical study” with “clinical trial”.
-To justify a clinical MPG trial, there must be an objective presentation of published and unpublished data as well as a detailed risk analysis and benefit-risk assessment.
-The justification for a clinical trial is reflected in the trial plan and serves as an evaluation criterion for the ethics committee in its review for a positive assessment.
-This applies equally to other clinical trials, although due to the early phase and the lack of clinical experience, one can only speak of a benefit-risk assessment with regard to the research project.
+For this purpose, ISO 14155 equates the terms "clinical trial" and "clinical study" with "clinical investigation."
+To justify a clinical investigation under the Medical Devices Act (MPG), an objective presentation of published and unpublished data, as well as a detailed risk analysis and benefit-risk assessment, must be conducted.
+The justification for a clinical investigation is documented in the study protocol and serves as an evaluation criterion for the ethics committee in its review for approval.
+This applies equally to other clinical investigations, although in these cases, due to the early phase and the lack of clinical experience, only a benefit-risk assessment with regard to the research project can be considered.

 4. Outlook

-The blog series on clinical trial types will be interrupted in December by our “ Christmas Special .”
-We would like to inform you comprehensively about the important changes to clinical trials due to the MDR this year so that you are prepared for 2021.
+The blog series on the types of clinical trials will be interrupted in December by our " Christmas Special ."
+With this special, we would like to provide you with comprehensive information about the important changes to clinical trials brought about by the MDR this year, so that you are prepared for 2021.

 The special thing about our campaign is that the contribution grows until Christmas.
 New sections with further changes are added every week.